-Each July marks an anniversary our United States Navy would rather forget – the disaster onboard the USS Forrestal.
-Recently, I had the “pleasure” of discussing the fateful day, July 29, 1967, with Francis J. “Bud” Dougherty, currently an Arlington resident, who was on deck in the backseat of an A-4 attack jet when the horror began.
+Each July marks an anniversary our United States Navy would rather forget – the disaster on-board the USS Forrestal.
+Recently, I had the “pleasure” of discussing the fateful day, July 29, 1967, with Francis J. “Bud” Dougherty, currently an Arlington resident, who was on deck in the backseat of an F-4 attack jet when the horror began.

 It was June 1967 and the supercarrier, the Forrestal, left Norfolk, Virginia, for the Gulf of Tonkin off the coast of Vietnam where she would locate to launch aircraft from her deck during the Vietnam War.
-After arriving at its destination on July 25, the flight deck witnessed roughly 150 missions flown the next four days over North Vietnam.
+After arriving at the ship’s destination on July 25, the flight deck witnessed roughly 150 missions flown the next four days over North Vietnam.
 On the third day, the ship was resupplied with ordnance from an ammunition ship which would only add to the coming chaos.
-Many onboard questioned the condition of the bombs being stocked on the ship which were considered too old with too much exposure to heat and moisture.
-Even the ship’s commanding officer, Captain John Beling, tried to turn away the rotting bombs but was forced to accept them.
+Many on-board questioned the condition of the bombs being stocked on the ship which were considered too old with too much exposure to heat and moisture.
+It’s been alleged that even the ship’s commanding officer, Captain John Beling, tried to turn away the rotting bombs but relented and accepted them.

 As for Captain Beling, many credited him with saving the ship on that darkest day; he went on to retire a Rear Admiral and lived in Arlington for over forty years.

 And like all good Naval aviators, Bud Dougherty would also get back into action.
-He continued with a stellar Naval career and relieved Captain Donald V. Boecker as commanding officer of the USS Concord in 1983.
-Today he’s retired in Arlington, spending time with his wife Marilyn, and enjoying a much safer atmosphere playing golf.
+He continued with a stellar Naval career, including being awarded a Silver Star, two Legions of Merit, and two Distinguished Flying Crosses.
+He commanded two F-14 squadrons and relieved Captain Donald V. Boecker as commanding officer of the USS Concord in 1983.
+Today he’s retired in Arlington, spending time with his wife Marilyn, and enjoying a much safer atmosphere playing golf at Washington Golf & Country Club where he served as president.

 Enjoy this collection, much of it from Bud’s Navy annuals, and please do not reuse.